 The Ethiopian Coffee Exchange (ECX) was set up in 2008 to smooth out pricing and help protect the farmers from volatility in the market, which could affect their livelihood.
 It turns coffee production into a more stable commodity, providing warehousing, trading, trading and payment to allow for more consistency, but as a draw-back, doesn’t allow for premiums for better crops (all crops are averaged together for consistency).

-- Farmers deliver their cerries to a local wet mills
+- Farmers deliver their cherries to a local wet mills

 - Wet mills deliver unroasted green coffee (parchment coffee) to warehouses, and graded by region plus physical qualities (defects, size) and cupping quality